 He played just 17 games over two seasons as the 12th Aboriginal player to play at VFL level in the first 55 years of the league.

 Known mainly for his firebrand style, Muir’s immense talent is often forgotten.
-Muir played just 68 games for the Saints but played with a distinct flair that made him a fan favourite at Moorabbin.
+He played just 68 games for the Saints but played with a distinct flair that made him a fan favourite at Moorabbin.

-Phil Narkle, Russell Jeffrey, Greg and Gilbert McAdam, Bob Jones, Jim Krakouer and Dale Kickett all represented the Saints, who had the second-best indigenous representation of the time behind West Coast.
+Phil Narkle, Russell Jeffrey, Greg and Gilbert McAdam, Bob Jones, Jim Krakouer and Dale Kickett all represented the Saints, who had the second-best Indigenous representation of the time behind West Coast.

 But none were as extraordinary as Nicky Winmar.

-The boy from Pingelly left an inspiring legacy across his 12 seasons at Moorabbin, playing 230 games for the red, white and black and becoming the first ever indigenous player to reach the prestigious 200-game milestone.
+The boy from Pingelly left an inspiring legacy across his 12 seasons at Moorabbin, playing 230 games for the red, white and black and becoming the first ever Indigenous player to reach the prestigious 200-game milestone.